rssalessio/PythonVRFT/README.md

 ```

 ## Tests
-To execute tests run the following command
+To execute tests run the following command from the root folder of the repo
 ```sh
 python -m unittest
 ```